Vutukuri-Kishan/tnsbackendtraining/README.md

 # tnsbackendtraining

-This repo consists the codes and assignments done duirng the TNSIF Java Backend Training.
-All the source codes are available in the SRC folder in the repo.
+This repository contains the code and assignments completed during the TNSIF Java Backend Training.
+All source files are available in the 'SRC' folder of the repository.